Hierarchical Relational Learning for Few-Shot Knowledge Graph Completion: Introduction

-Given a target relation $r$ and $\mathcal{K}$ reference triplets, the goal of $\mathcal{K}$-shot KG completion is to correctly predict the tail entity $t$ for each query triplet $(h,r,?)$ using the generalizable knowledge learned from the given reference triplets.
-Thus, the crucial aspect of few-shot KG completion is to learn meta representation of each few-shot relation from the limited amount of reference triplets that can generalize to novel relations.
-In essence, we identity three levels of relational information that contribute to learning meta representation of the target relation (see Figure~\ref{fig:intro}).
-Firstly, each reference triplet is closely related to its wider contexts, providing abundant relevant information.
-Such \emph{context-level} information is crucial for enriching entity and relation embeddings.
-Secondly, as the quantity of reference triplets is limited for each few-shot relation, it is crucial to learn meta relation information that can inherently capture \emph{triplet-level} commonality among reference triplets.
-Thirdly, the learned meta representation of the given relation should well generalize to unseen triplets (\ie~query triplets), which calls for \emph{entity-level} relational learning.
+Given a target relation $r$ and $\mathcal{K}$ reference triplets, $\mathcal{K}$-shot KG completion aims to correctly predict the tail entity $t$ for each query triplet $(h,r,?)$ using the generalizable knowledge learned from reference triplets.
+Thus, the crucial aspect of few-shot KG completion is to learn the meta representation of each few-shot relation from a limited amount of reference triplets that can generalize to novel relations.
+To facilitate the learning of meta relation representations, we identify three levels of relational information (see Figure~\ref{fig:intro}).
+(1) At the \textbf{context level}, each reference triplet is closely related to its wider contexts, providing crucial evidence for enriching entity and relation embeddings.
+(2) At the \textbf{triplet level}, capturing the commonality among limited reference triplets is essential for learning meta relation representations.
+(3) At the \textbf{entity level}, the learned meta relation representations should well generalize to unseen query triplets.